ValyVanDenBroeck/ldes-training-project/README.md

+# Linked Data Event Streams

-# LDES Hands-On Implementation guide for EU Corporate Body Vocabulary
+## A hands-on implementation guide for the EU Corporate Body Vocabulary

 A guide to a hands-on implementation of a [Linked Data Event Stream (LDES)](https://w3id.org/ldes/specification) feed for the [EU Corporate Body authority table](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/corporate-body), built as part of the online course **_Publishing Data with Linked Data Event Streams: Why and How_** on the [Interoperable Europe Academy](https://interoperable-europe.ec.europa.eu/collection/interoperable-europe-academy/solution/publishing-data-linked-data-event-streams-why-and-how).

-## What we will build
+### What we will build

 We will take a static **SKOS vocabulary** the [EU Corporate Body authority table](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/corporate-body), published by the [Publications Office of the European Union]([url](https://op.europa.eu/en/home)), and transform it into a **Linked Data Event Stream**.

 Each corporate body in the vocabulary becomes a tracked member.
-When the pipeline runs, it compares the current state of the vocabulary against the previous one and generates **ActivityStreams events**:
+When the pipeline runs (periodically), it compares the current state of the vocabulary against the previous one and generates **ActivityStreams events**:

 - `as:Create` : when a new corporate body appears
 - `as:Update` : when an existing corporate body is modified